improvedk/improve.dk/source/_posts/how-to-set-up-and-serve-private-content-using-s3/how-to-set-up-and-serve-private-content-using-s3.md

 ### Creating CloudFront key pairs

 Before we can use it though, we need a CloudFront key pair.
-Go to the Access Credentials section of the Security Credentials section of the AWS console, click on the Key Pairs pane, and then click “Create a New Key Pair”.
+Go to the Access Credentials section of the Security Credentials section of the AWS console, click on the Key Pairs pane, and then click "Create a New Key Pair".
 If successful, a key pair should have been created, and the private part of the key should have been downloaded as a .pem file automatically:

 image_24.png